Eating Donburi dish

 Donburi means "bowl".

-So we can eat main dish and rice together.
+We can eat main dish and rice together.

 Because they are very convenient dishes, we eat donburi as lunch or the meal when we don't have enough time to enjoy our meal.

 There are many fast-food restaurants for Donburi dish in any city.

 Of course, there are various kinds of Donburi dishes.

 As you can see, "don" at the end part of the name comes from "donburi".

 Various Donburi dishes

 Oyakodon is a dish that chopped chicken, beaten egg and chopped onion are all simmered together in a sauce of dashi, shoyu and mirin, then are served on the top of rice in a donburi.

 "Oyako" means "parent and child", and it comes from using both chicken and egg as main ingredients.

 Gyudon is the dish that sliced beef and chopped onion are all simmered together in a sauce of dashi, shoyu and mirin, then are served on the top of rice in a donburi.